Degree-Preserving Randomized Response for Graph Neural Networks under Local Differential Privacy: Conclusion

 \section{Conclusion}

 In this paper, we proposed the DPRR and a privacy budget allocation method to provide high accuracy in GNNs with a small privacy budget $\epsilon$ in edge LDP.
 Through experimental evaluation, we showed that the DPRR outperforms the three baselines (RR, \LocalLap{}, and \NPPartial{}) in terms of accuracy.
-We also showed that the DPRR is much more efficient than the RR in that it needs much less time for training and classification and much less memory.
+We also showed that the DPRR is much more efficient than the RR in that it needs much less time for training and classification and much less memory. \colorB{We also evaluated the robustness of our DPRR against data poisoning attacks.}

 Although we have focused on unattributed graphs, we can also provide LDP for both edges and feature vectors by combining our DPRR with the algorithm in \cite{Sajadmanesh_CCS21}.
 Specifically, the authors in \cite{Sajadmanesh_CCS21} propose an algorithm providing LDP for only feature vectors.
 They assume that original edges are public and use the original edges as input to their algorithms (Algorithms 2 and 3 in \cite{Sajadmanesh_CCS21}).
 Here, we can use noisy edges output by our DPRR as input to their algorithms.
 In other words, we can combine our DPRR with the algorithms in \cite{Sajadmanesh_CCS21} by replacing the original edges with the noisy edges output by our DPRR.
 Since the noisy edges provide LDP, we can provide LDP for both feature vectors and edges.
 We also note that although the algorithms in \cite{Sajadmanesh_CCS21} focus on node classification, they can be easily applied to graph classification by using the mean readout as a graph pooling method, as in our experiments.
 For future work, we would like to evaluate the accuracy of the combined algorithms using attributed graphs.